fermenreq/ansible-container/README.md

-# Migrate Dockerfiles to Ansible
+# From Dockerfiles to Ansible

-This document show you how you can translate dockerfiles to ansible, using **ansible-container import**
+This document show you how you can migrate dockerfiles to ansible, using **ansible-container import**

 ## 1.Ansible container bd
 ```